HGuzman-Soto/fbook_CWI/README.md

 ## Instructions For testing data

-### 1. Run unpack_json.py to unpack json object into proper data format (text, id)
+### 1. Run python3 unpack_json.py to unpack json object into proper data format (text, id)

-Note: you can either <br> 1. manually place the json file in the directory and run unpack_json.py <br> 2. or run unpack_json.py with --j command to automatically retrieve the last downloaded json file from the scraper
+Note: you can either <br> 1. manually place the json file in the directory and run unpack_json.py <br> 2. or run unpack_json.py with -j command to automatically retrieve the last downloaded json file from the scraper

+ex: python3 unpack_json.py -j 1

 ### 2. Next, run.py

 This will run preprocessing on the text and extract content words using POS tagging and NER.
 It will also attach the starting and ending indexes of each content word

+ex: python3 run.py

 ### Columns are identified as such: